Say YES to Desire

 "If I say yes, I lose; but if I say no, he'll cry.
 I lose either way."

-Today, try this alternative to competition: The moment your child asks for something, say YES without even thinking.
-But you're not saying, "Yes, I will make it happen," you're saying yes to the deliciousness of desire and appreciating the unlimited number of ways any desire can be fulfilled.
+Today, try this alternative to competition: The moment your child asks for something, say YES to the desire.
+In other words, affirm that desires are good, and appreciate the unlimited number of ways any desire can be fulfilled.
+Don’t say, “Yes, I will make it happen,” unless you truly want to do it.

-If the request is specifically for YOU to do it, connect with the broader, underlying desire.
-For example, if she asked you to play with her, perhaps any playmate would do, or maybe she wants to connect with you through any activity.
+If the request is specifically for YOU to do it, figure out the underlying desire and affirm that.
+For example, if she asked you to play with her, maybe she just wants to connect with you and would enjoy connecting through any activity.

 But don't try to solve it.
 Your "YES-energy" will attract an inspired solution.
 It'll feel like a miracle... but only because it is. :)